What is Criminal Victimization/Community Violence

 Criminal victimization or community violence is an intentional attempt to hurt a single person or group of people.

-If you have been a victim of, or witnessed, any of the following – you have experienced criminal victimization or community violence:
+If you have experienced, or witnessed, any of the following – you have experienced criminal victimization or community violence:

 - Robbery, mugging, kidnapping, carjacking (involving or not involving a weapon